ansible/ansible/docs/docsite/rst/dev_guide/developing_module_utilities.rst

 The following is a list of module_utils files and a general description.
 The module utility source code lives in the `./lib/module_utils` directory under your main Ansible path - for more details on any specific module utility, please see the source code.

 - a10.py - Utilities used by the a10_server module to manage A10 Networks devices.
+- aireos.py - Definitions and helper functions for modules that manage Cisco WLC devices.
 - api.py - Adds shared support for generic API modules.
 - aos.py - Module support utilities for managing Apstra AOS Server.
+- aruba.py - Helper functions for modules working with Aruba networking devices.
 - asa.py - Module support utilities for managing Cisco ASA network devices.
 - azure_rm_common.py - Definitions and utilities for Microsoft Azure Resource Manager template deployments.
 - basic.py - General definitions and helper utilities for Ansible modules.